Visual Studio 2013 Update 3 Release Notes

-- When people download and use your app, you’ll see statistical data in the Application Insights portal.
+- When people download and use your app, you will see statistical data in the Application Insights portal.
 For more information, see Analytics for Windows Phone and Store apps.

 Customize your test plans and test suites

-Any fields you add or changes you make can be viewed or edited from Microsoft Test Manager or Team Web Access.
+Any fields you add or change can be viewed or edited from Microsoft Test Manager or Team Web Access.
 Just open the test suite or test plan.

 Track changes to test plans and test suites

 Use work item history to help you see which user made changes to test plans and test suites.
 Changes to work item fields are tracked in the same way as existing TFS work items.
 Changes are tracked for operations too.
 For example, you can view when test cases are added to a test suite from the All Changes tab in the History section.